SteveLauC/Notes/programming-language/Rust/rust-atomics-and-locks/Ch1:Basics-of-Rust-Concurrency.md

    ```

    The difference between these two functions is pretty obvious, the lifetime
-   parameter.
+   parameter bound of `F` and `T`.

 # Shared Ownership and Reference Counting

-> Any data shared between them will need to live as long as the longest living thread.
+> Any data shared between threads will need to live as long as the longest living thread.

 1. Ways to share objects between threads